aaaaaa123456789/gb-debug-information/debuginfo.md

   of the section would have if the section wasn't empty.
 * **Size**: size of the section, in bytes.
 * **Flags**: bit-packed field containing the following values:
-    * **Alignment requirement**: number of low-order bits constrained by alignment requirements in the section's placement.
+    * **Alignment requirement**: number of low-order bits of the starting address constrained by alignment requirements in the section's placement.
       (For example, a section which must be aligned to a multiple of 16 bytes constrains the lower 4 bits to zero.)
       Since some toolchains support aligning sections at a non-zero offset, the corresponding low-order bits of the starting address MAY be non-zero: for example, a section that requests an alignment of 4 bytes away from a